Azure/terraform-azurerm-avm-res-servicebus-namespace/examples/private-endpoints-managed-dns-records/README.md

 <!-- BEGIN_TF_DOCS -->
-# Public restricted access example
+# Private endpoint with managed dns records example

-This example deploys the module with public network access enabled, but restricted to specific IP addresses and subnets using service endpoints.
+This example deploys the module with public network access restricted and multiple private endpoint combinations.
+It also configures the auto management of dns records

 ```hcl
 terraform {